 - If possible, place all text elements in the top layers of your design.
 This should ensure that your text is extracted and selectable in the Text annotation tool.

 - Place all of your document's images and elements inside it.
 If you link them from the outside sources, such as another file on your computer, they won't display in the proof you create.

 - Create your document using the standards recommended for its type and optimize it before uploading it.
 This will ensure that the document will open successfully in the Proofing Viewer, as well as in all other applications and platforms.

 - In your design software, try running "preflight" options to see if your document generates any warnings.
 These options are available in most applications as output preview, printing production, and so on.
 See your application's documentation for more information.

 - Make sure color settings are consistent throughout your document.

-- If your document is protected from actions such as from file copying, the Workfront Proof extraction tool may not be able to access its content.
+- If your document is protected from actions such as from file copying, the proofing extraction tool may not be able to access its content.